Stay Ahead of the Market: 20 Best Real Estate Blogs

 5. McKissock Learning

-• Who should read it: New agents and prospective real estate appraisers
+• Feature highlight icon showing a star inside a light blue circle.
+Who should read it: New agents and prospective real estate appraisers

-• Why I love it: If you’re taking your continuing education courses with McKissock Learning, which tops our list of the best real estate continuing education providers, chances are you’ve already stumbled upon its real estate blog.
+• Favorites or wellness icon showing a heart inside a pink circle.
+Why I love it: If you’re taking your continuing education courses with McKissock Learning, which tops our list of the best real estate continuing education providers, chances are you’ve already stumbled upon its real estate blog.
 It focuses on resources for new agents, providing essential guidance for those starting their careers.

 It offers a variety of content, including real estate negotiation strategies, tips on becoming the go-to agent, productivity hacks, and success stories.
 And if you’re planning on becoming a real estate appraiser, McKissock has extensive content on starting and growing an appraisal business.